Family Preference Categories

 There is a limited number of family preference immigrant visas (green cards) available each year.
 Typically, this means most people have to wait for an immigrant visa.
 The process is first-in, first-out.
 For example, the first Form I-130 filed will be the petition to provide an immigrant visa number.
 Therefore, the petitioner should file Form I-130 as soon as possible.

 The U.S. Department of State will use the I-130 petition filing date as the applicant's priority date.
 The State Department uses a visa bulletin to communicate when an intending immigrant's priority date is reached.
-To determine your wait, you’ll need to monitor the visa bulletin.
+To determine your wait, you’ll need to monitor and learn how to use the visa bulletin →

 Form I-130, Petition for Alien Relative